LaurentOngaro/UEVaultManager/docs/source/tkgui.rst

 The Result window
 ^^^^^^^^^^^^^^^^^

-When running a command by clicking on a button of the `Cli commands` panel, the result is displayed in a windows and can be saved in a text file.
+When running a command by clicking on a button of the `Cli commands` panel, the result is displayed in a windows and can be saved in a text file for later use.

-By example, this is the result a the `status` command
+For instance, this is the result of the `status` command

 .. image:: https://i.imgur.com/kVg2vK0.png
     :alt: cell edit window